QuiltServerTools/ServerSideDevDocs/docs/permissions.md

 ## Permission Nodes

 While the permission level system provides security, it does not provide flexibility for servers.
-For this reason, we use the Luckperms API, which allows permissions mods
+For this reason, we use the Fabric Permissions API.
+It allows you to declare multiple permission nodes for your mod, and them to be used by any permission manager mod that supports it such as [LuckPerms](https://luckperms.net/) or [PlayerRoles](https://modrinth.com/mod/player-roles).

 Instead of `.requires(scs -> scs.hasPermissionLevel(3))`, we can do `.requires(Permissions.require("mymod.command.mymodcommand.subcommand", 3))`